JOURNEYS | The Road Home and COVID-19

 Our on-going response is in-line with the guidance of the Cook County Health Department, Illinois Department of Public Health, and Center for Disease Control and local health and government agencies, as well as our medical partners.
 As this is a fluid situation, we will continue to monitor and make changes to our procedures as needed.

-Current PADS site volunteers should reach out to the Site Director for their location or to Tom Kenter, Shelter Manager for more information for these changes and status of the PADS site availablity.
-Current HOPE Center volunteers can connect Heidi Meier, Volunteer Coordinator for more information.
+Current PADS site volunteers should reach out to the Site Director for their location or to Tom Kenter, Shelter Manager for more information for these changes and status of the PADS site availability.
+Current HOPE Center volunteers can connect Anna Malhotra, Volunteer Coordinator for more information.

 There is much to learn about the transmissibility, severity, and other features of the disease.
 Everyone can do their part to help plan, prepare, and respond to this emerging public health threat.
 All changes are enacted to minimize physical contact and cross-contamination wherever possible.